comp-strat/scraping_server/README.md

 ```

 #### 2B.
 Set up MongoDB container
+When setting up MongoDB, for security we recommend using a custom username and password and forwarding to a different port like 27000.
+Bypassing these measures makes it likely that you will experience web hacks and attempts to blackmail you by compromising your data stored in Mongo.
+The code below offers a template for such security through several extensions on the basic command of `docker run mongo`.
 ```bash
 mkdir mongodata
 docker pull mongo && docker run -d --name mongodb -e MONGO_INITDB_ROOT_USERNAME=admin -e MONGO_INITDB_ROOT_PASSWORD=mdipass -p 27000:27017 --log-opt max-size=500m --restart always -v /vol_b/data/mongodata:/data/db mongo